What is Robots.txt

 This commands that all the crawlers can crawl the entire website.
 It disallows nothing.

-Good Practises of Robots txt Disallow:
+Good Practices of Robots.txt Disallow:

-• Use disallow directives to exclude the pages that could cause damage to SEO practices like,
+• Use disallow directives to exclude the pages that could cause damage to SEO practices like:

 • Duplicate Pages